sam8005/AI-RoadTrip/README.md

 The aim of this printing exercise is to get your  mindset into a logical and problem sloving mode.

-For Python help you can use to - [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/)
+For Python help you can refer to - [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/)

-###Task3:
+### Task3:

     Refer to the below given documents and get familiar with the concepts.